Looking for new clients? Meet them on Reedsy

 These are to be sent to the IRS along with your payments, so that they can verify that you’ve accounted for relevant transactions.
 Note that you might not have a 1099 form for every single payment you receive (because some are lower than $600), but all your freelance income, no matter the amount, has to be reported on your income statement.

 If you’d prefer not having to build your track sheet from scratch, we recommend checking out platforms like Quickbook, FreeAgent, and Freshbooks.
-For freelancers newer to the trade, more intensive apps like Bonsai (which even provides invoice templates on top of tracking and calculating taxes) is a good option.
+For freelancers newer to the trade, more intensive apps like Bonsai (which even provides invoice templates for billing clients on top of tracking and calculating taxes) is a good option.

 FREE RESOURCE